 3. Schedule Your Training Sessions

-Schedule your workout time—and your rests—so you can stay on track and work slowly but surely toward nailing your powerlifting skills.
+Schedule your workout time—and your rest days—and then respect them.
+Only by staying on track can you work slowly but surely toward getting stronger.
 You'll be lifting some heavy weights as part of your powerlifting training.
-That means you need more rest than you would with a typical bodybuilding split.
+That means you need more rest than you would with a typical fitness or bodybuilding-focused split.